 If a student desires to transfer to the School of Science from another IUPUI school, the student should consult the department in which he or she plans to major.
-Students are required to have a minimum cumulative grade-point average of 2.0, the signature of the chairperson of a School of Science department which approves the request, and the signature of the Assistant Dean for Academic Affairs of the School of Science.
-Obtain a transfer form from that office and submit the completed form to it.
-A request for transfer must be completed by June 15 for the fall semester, December 5 for the spring semester, and April 15 for the summer session.
+Students are required to have a minimum cumulative grade-point average of 2.0, the signature of the chairperson of a School of Science department that approves the request, and the signature of the assistant dean for academic affairs of the School of Science.
+Obtain a transfer form from the Office of the Assistant Dean for Academic Affairs and submit the completed form to that office.